 Periodontitis Gum Disease

 If gingivitis is not treated, it may lead to periodontitis — a much more serious disease.
-Periodontitis can lead to the destruction of gums, mouth bones, tissue, and teeth.
+Periodontitis can lead to the destruction of gums, mouth bone loss, tissue, and teeth.
 It is the number one cause of tooth loss in adults.
 If plaque spreads too much below the gum line, toxins can cause the tissues and bone that support the teeth to break down.
 The National Institute of Dental and Craniofacial Research explained that, in periodontitis, gums pull away from the teeth, forming spaces called pockets, which become infected.
-If not treated, teeth may become loose and have to be removed.
-Periodontitis can also increase the risk of heart attack or stroke, according to the Mayo Clinic.
+If not treated, risk factors include teeth becoming loose and having to be removed.
+Periodontitis can also increase the risk of other medical conditions such as heart attack or stroke, according to the Mayo Clinic.

 Periodontitis Gum Disease Types